microsoft/PowerApps-TestEngine/README.md

 ```

 Fill in the various properties:

 - environmentId: Environment that you imported the solution to
+  - You can get the `environmentId` by visiting [this](https://make.powerapps.com/).
+Make sure to select the environment you import the solution to.
+In the URL, you will be able to find the `environmentId`.
+(Eg. https://make.powerapps.com/environments/{environmentId}/solutions/)
 - tenantId: Tenant you are in
+  - Select the solution imported and visit the `Details` of the solution. `tenantId` can be found in `Web link`.
 - testPlanFile: Path to the `testPlan.fx.yaml` file for the sample that you wish to run.
-(Eg. `samples\buttonclicker\testPlan.fx.yaml`)
+(Eg. `../../samples/buttonclicker/testPlan.fx.yaml`)
 - outputDirectory: Path to folder you wish the test results to be placed.

-For more information about the config and the inputs to the command, please view [this](.\docs\CommandInput.md)
+For more information about the config and the inputs to the command, please view [this](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/CommandInput.md)

-To setup the user environment variables, please view [this](.\docs\Yaml\Users.md).
+To setup the user environment variables, please view [this](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/Users.md).
 Refer to the user configuration section in your selected sample's `testPlan.fx.yaml`.

+### Run test

 Now you should be ready to run the test
 ```